Elastic and Kibana Install (Windows)

 Expand-Archive -Force C:\Downloads\nssm-2.24.zip C:\Utils;

-Check the files have extracted to the correct location.
+Check each file has extracted to the correct location.

-Check the path of the storage location and release names match the required version before running this script.
-For example: (C:\), (elasticsearch-8.17.3).
+Check the storage path and release names match the required versions.
+For example: (C:), (elasticsearch-8.17.3).

 $Filename = "C:\Apps\elasticsearch-8.17.3\config\elasticsearch.yml";